Aboubakar Kamara

-Aboubakar Kamara (born 7 March 1995) is a professional footballer who plays for Greek club Aris, on loan from Olympiacos.
+Aboubakar Kamara (born 7 March 1995) is a professional footballer who plays as a forward for Thai League 1 club Kanchanaburi Power.
 Born in France, he represents the Mauritania national team.

 Club career

 Kamara made his Ligue 1 debut for Monaco on 12 September 2014 against Olympique Lyonnais in a 2–1 away defeat.
 He replaced Yannick Carrasco after 84 minutes.
-In July 2015, Kamara signed a three-year contract with Belgian Pro League side K.V.
-Kortrijk, but returned to France only six months later, joining Championnat National side Amiens and helping the club to achieve back-to-back promotions up to Ligue 1.
+In July 2015, Kamara signed a three-year contract with Belgian Pro League side Kortrijk, but returned to France only six months later, joining Championnat National side Amiens and helping the club to achieve back-to-back promotions up to Ligue 1.
 He scored the first goal of a dramatic 2–1 win against Stade de Reims in the last matchday, with Amiens clinching promotion after retaking the lead in the 6th minute of stoppage time.
 Kamara ended the season as the club's top goalscorer at the 2016–17 Ligue 2 with 10 goals.